jhaaslab/Models/docs/matlab/dsim.md

 # Inputs

-To handle multiple input times we look for any time within the array of inputs by computing the dot product
+We determine if there are any inputs to that cell at the current timestep.
+To handle multiple input times we look for any time within the array of inputs by computing the dot product.

 ```matlab
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%% Applied Current
 if any((sim.istart{i}<t) .* (t<sim.istop{i}))